 Manoel de Oliveira - Beginning with silent films, he directed up to the 21st century, having earned a multitude of honors such as the Jury Prize in Cannes.

 Eduardo Souto de Moura - Pritzker Prize-winning architect.

 Antonio Damasio - Scientist whose breakthrough publication Descartes' Error: Emotion, Reason and the Human Brain is considered a book of reference worldwide.

 Luis Figo - FIFA 2001 World Player of the Year

 Cristiano Ronaldo - Soccer star; Manchester United and Real Madrid player

 José Mourinho - Notorious soccer coach; has won the Champions League, has coached Portugal's F.C.
 Porto and England's Chelsea.

-Durão Barroso - President of the European Commission.
+Durão Barroso - Former President of the European Commission.

 Prince Henry the Navigator - The guiding spirit of world discovery, devoting much of his life to the cause of exploration.
 He worked to improve ships, their instruments and maps.